spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 >**IMPORTANT**: This operation cannot be undone.
 If no upgrade version is available, this operation will time out.

-After the updatee, a new entry is added to the auto-upgrades history list.
+After the update, a new entry is added to the auto-upgrades history list.

 ## Delete an Auto-Upgrade Schedule